Weight Loss in practice

 BSc, MSc

 Charlotte Hunter is a Registered Nutritional Therapist specialising in menopause cases.
 After experiencing surgical menopause, she founded Charlotte Hunter Nutrition to empower women through evidence-based food, supplement, and lifestyle strategies.
-She is known for the Menopause Midsection Makeover program and a test, dont guess approach using functional testing like DUTCH
+She is known for the Menopause Midsection Makeover program and a test, dont guess approach using functional testing like the Hormone Insights Test by KBMO.

 Christine Bailey